-He is also known as Padmasambhava, which in Sanskrit means ”born from lotus flower”.
+Guru Rinpoche is also known as Padmasambhava, which in Sanskrit means ”born from lotus flower”.
 In Bhutan, Padmasambhava is revered as Guru Rimpoche.

 Early Life of Guru Rinpoche

 Guru Rinpoche was born in 717 AD in the Kingdom of Oddiyana.
 Buddha Shakyamuni predicted Guru Rimpoche’s birth and activities in 19 Sutras and Tantras.
-He stated that an emanation of Amitabha and Avalokitesvara would be born after 12 years of his death.
-According to the prophecy, Guru Rinpoche was born consciously as an eight-year-old child in 717 AD.
-He had a miraculous birth in Lake Dhanakosha from the center of a lotus in the kingdom of Oddiyana, the Swat Valley of Pakistan.
+Buddha stated that an emanation of Amitabha and Avalokitesvara would be born after 12 years of his death.
+According to the prophecy, Guru Rimpoche was born consciously as an eight-year-old child in 717 AD.
+He had a miraculous birth in Lake Dhanakosha from the center of a lotus in the kingdom of Oddiyana, the Swat Valley of present-day Pakistan.
 Based on other theories, the kingdom of Oddiyana is considered to be Thankosh of Sambalpur city in Odisha, India.

 Birth Anniversary of Guru Rinpoche in Bhutan